-Muscadine grapes (Vitis rotundifolia) are native to the North American South and have been cultivated since colonial times.
+Muscadine grapes (Vitis rotundifolia) are native to southern North America and have been cultivated since colonial times.
 For owners of these wonderful fruits, knowing how to prune muscadine grapevines properly is a must.
 Without proper pruning, muscadines are doomed to become tangled masses of woody vines bearing little or no fruit.

 Trimming Muscadine Vines